 Premenstrual syndrome (PMS) - sometimes called premenstrual tension (PMT) - happens in the 2 weeks before your period starts.
 It's thought to occur because your levels of the hormones progesterone and oestrogen are changing.

 "It's caused by the impact of hormonal fluctuations on the body and mind in women who have a genetic susceptibility and there is often a family history," says Mr Nick Panay, consultant gynaecologist at Queen Charlotte's & Chelsea and Chelsea & Westminster Hospitals.

 Symptoms vary and include mood swings, irritability, breast tenderness and water retention.
 Most women live with the symptoms and come to expect them every month.

 It's thought PMS can be helped by a healthy diet and physical exercise.
 Stress and a lack of sleep may make symptoms worse.

 Your GP will be able to help treat PMS.
-Painkillers and hormone medications may be prescribed, and some women's PMS symptoms get much better when they are put on the contraceptive pill.
+Painkillers and hormone medications may be recommended, and some women's PMS symptoms get much better when they take the contraceptive pill.

 There are complementary remedies that are used by some people to help with PMS, for example, evening primrose oil.
 Agnus castus is an example of a registered traditional herbal remedy used for the relief of the symptoms associated with premenstrual syndrome.